 Paul’s recent appearances as an actor were as Daniel Borgoraz in the award-winning The Honourable Woman and Zava Zand in Black Earth Rising, both for for BBC / Netflix and as Pattison QC in Eastenders.
 He was at the RSC for Taming Of The Shrew (Vincentio) and the National for The Doctor’s Dilemma (Schutzmacher).
 He played Shimon Peres in the stage hit Oslo, which transferred from the National to the Pinter Theatre.

 His screenplay for Ecosse Films, Anna’s Story, recently won a place on the prestigious Brit List in 2018.
-His specially commissioned monologue for the Covid period for Elysium Theatre Company, The Moth, has received rave reviews and is currently shortlisted for three short film awards.
+His specially commissioned monologue for the Covid period for Elysium Theatre Company, The Moth, has received rave reviews and was selected for 24 international film festivals.

 Paul was born in South Africa.
 While at the University Of Cape Town Drama School he cut his teeth as an actor at South Africa’s first multi-racial theatre, The Space, where many of Athol Fugard’s plays were pioneered.

 He left for the UK in 1976 following conscription into the Angolan border war — a time he’s drawn on for his award-winning play The Dead Wait and two other works, The Song Of My Father for BBC Radio 4 and Sweet Like Suga (Centaur Theatre Montreal).
 The Dead Wait was developed by Moonstone International and The Film Council for the screen.
 It is currently under option to FilmAfrika.

 Paul completed a post-graduate diploma at LAMDA and began working as an actor in the UK in 1978.

 While much of his professional life is devoted to acting Paul returns frequently to writing and tries to maintain a balance between both disciplines, often performing in his own work.
 His work as a writer began on BBC Radio.
 It encompasses theatre, television and film with several nominations and awards including the Nashville International best feature Award for Almost Heaven in which he played the role of Blagden.